 As a trader, you just have to wait for the price to fall low enough and then make sure that the buying volume increases and the price goes up.
 When you see a big trading volume, you know that institutions are buying at this price – and that means that the likelihood that the share price will fall further is now much lower.
 This gives traders an asymmetric bet, with limited downside risk but with significantly larger upside potential.

-Smart traders can make big profits by switching from one blue chip to the next promising one.
+Smart traders can potentially make profits by switching from one blue chip to the next promising one.
 They buy them at a cheap price when they see an increased buying volume and then ride the trend until the price stops rising.
 Then they look for the next cheap blue chip share that they can buy.

 Futures are exchange traded derivative contracts that allow traders to leverage and to trade both long and short positions.
 Futures contracts can be traded on stock indices, commodities, bonds and even on big liquid blue chip stocks.
 They allow active traders to increase their position size without investing more capital.
 Of course, this kind of trading increases both the profits and losses.
 However, when you apply disciplined risk management, it can be more profitable than trading the share itself.